edfong/edfong.github.io/_pages/about.md

 Research
 ======

-I am interested in the foundational intersection between prediction and Bayesian inference, and tackling the challenges of computation and model misspecification through generalizations of the Bayesian update.
-I focus on developing scalable Bayesian nonparametric methods such as the Bayesian bootstrap, and am interested in the wider applications of Bayesian methods in statistical machine learning.
+I am interested in the foundational intersection between prediction and Bayesian inference, with the goal of tackling the challenges of computation and model misspecification through generalizations of the Bayesian update.
+I focus on scalable Bayesian nonparametric methods such as the Bayesian bootstrap, and am interested in the wider applications of Bayesian methods in statistical machine learning.

 Miscellaneous
 ======